shelonya/prog1/README.md

 Prix Fixe Menu: offers only one four course meal each evening.
 The menu choices include two three course meals one worth 39.95 and another worth 54.95

-The program is processed as follows:
+This C++ program is processed as follows:
 1. prompt the user for the price of the prix fixe meal ordered read user input leave two blank lines